preethisri7/angular-transfer-app/README.md

 I have used Mongodb Local :

-Please import this sample json to the db and in server/server.js change the link in ('mongoose.connect') line:26
+Please import this transfers.json to the db and in server/server.js change the link in ('mongoose.connect') line:26